mobinasri/secphase/README.md

 ```
 $	m64043_200710_174426/2353/ccs
-*	-35.00	HG00438#1#JAHBCB010000044.1	4904283
+*	-35.00	HG00438#1#JAHBCB010000044.1	4904283	4924283
-@	-0.00	HG00438#2#JAHBCA010000036.1	3898995
+@	-0.00	HG00438#2#JAHBCA010000036.1	3898995	3918995
 ```

 Based on the initial letter of each line we can indentify the correct phasing of each read:
 - `$` proceeds the read name which is `m64043_200710_174426/1311005/ccs` in this example
-- `*` proceeds the score and the start position of the primary alignment which is not to the correct haplotype
+- `*` proceeds the score and the start/end position of the primary alignment which is not to the correct haplotype
-- `@` proceeds the score and the start position of the secondary alignment which is to the correct haplotype
+- `@` proceeds the score and the start/end position of the secondary alignment which is to the correct haplotype
-- `!` proceeds the score and the start position of any other alignments (This example has only two alignments)
+- `!` proceeds the score and the start/end position of any other alignments (This example has only two alignments)

 ### How To Run The Correction Program